F3real/F3real.github.io/content/blockchain_ctf2.md

 }
 ~~~

-Well this was the strange one, just calling `withdrawFundsAndPayRoyalties` with 1 eth as amount will clear all balance from contract and give us win.
+Well, this was the strange one, just calling `withdrawFundsAndPayRoyalties` with 1 eth as the amount will clear all balance from the contract and give us win.
 Bad thing is that we lose 0.8 eth doing it, but that's the easiest way to do it.

-Correct way to solve it is to call `addRoyaltyReceiver` with address of `Manager` contract, and 0 as percent he gets.
-Since mapping is used to connect addresses to percentages we will overwrite original 80% with 0%.
-After this we can call `withdrawFundsAndPayRoyalties` to get all of the money from contract.
+The correct way to solve it is to call `addRoyaltyReceiver` with the address of `Manager` contract, and 0 as percent he gets.
+Since mapping is used to connect addresses to percentages we will overwrite the original 80% with 0%.
+After this, we can call `withdrawFundsAndPayRoyalties` to get all of the money from the contract.

 We can also run analyser on code of this challenge:
 ```